Tuskegee Airmen National Historic Site: National Historic Site

 Established on November 6, 1998, the National Historic Site was placed on the National Register of Historic Places the same day.
 Hangar 1 was restored and the grand opening of the site was October 10, 2008.
 The museum is open Monday–Saturday.
 Entrance is free of charge to the public.

 An oral history project, consisting of interviews of hundreds of people involved in the Tuskegee Experience, was completed in 2005 and will eventually be available to the public.

 In January 2021, the Tuskegee Airmen National Historical Site was depicted on the 56th and final quarter in the America the Beautiful Quarters series.

+On the reverse side of the quarter is a Tuskegee Airman suiting up for a fight during World War II with the Moton Field Control tower in the background and a couple of P-51 Mustangs flying above.
+The quarter is inscribed with the phrase "THEY FOUGHT TWO WARS" referencing both the war against fascism abroad and efforts to combat racism at home.